In This Article

 • Why is Solomons Island a popular getaway destination?

-• Solomons Island is a favorite among visitors from Baltimore and Washington, D.C. due to its:
+• Solomons Island is a favorite among visitors from Baltimore and Washington, D.C. because of its:

 • Preserved historic sites, including the Drum Point Lighthouse